jacobrosenthal/workshop-iot-devfest/readme.md

 ```
 So no_std is the big deal here.
 We don't get anything that starts with std:: including String!
 There are make do packages, and ways around, but for now lets assume we don't use what we call things that 'allocate'

-## lets go
+## tomu
-So lets play with [Tomu](https://tomu.im) Tomu only has 2 leds (red and green) capacitive touch buttons and USB (though Rust drivers dont exist for those yet).
-So were just going to show off gpio blinking.
-First You're going to need to download dfu-util for your platform in order to upload code.
-Follow the directions there.
+[Tomu](https://tomu.im) is a fun little arm microcontroller that fits in your USB-A port.
+I'm not affiliated in any way, I just hoped you'd always have a microcontroller with you would and no excuses to goof around with it.
+My thanks to [Crowd Supply](https://www.crowdsupply.com) for sponsoring these today.
+The Tomu has 2 leds (red and green), capacitive touch buttons and USB.
+With their [easy to use C code examples](https://github.com/im-tomu/tomu-quickstart) you could (in any language of your choosing) watch the USB for 'button presses' or have a program on your laptop trigger leds on the device like a notification, and many more things.

+But I'm developing the Rust capabilities for this board.
+GPIO blinky stuff is done, but USB and capacitive touch aren't yet so stay tuned.

+## setup and blink
+* Run `rustup target add thumbv6m-none-eabi` to add the compiler bits for this board
+* Run `rustup component add llvm-tools-preview`
+* Install [dfu-util](https://tomu.im/samples) from directions on this page

 Download [my tomu hal fork](https://github.com/jacobrosenthal/imtomu-rs/tree/iot-dev-fest) and specifically the [blink example](https://github.com/jacobrosenthal/imtomu-rs/blob/iot-dev-fest/examples/blink.rs)

-From the directions there youll see were going to need a few more commands to set up embedded: `rustup default nightly` `rustup target add thumbv6m-none-eabi` `rustup component add llvm-tools-preview`

 And then when we run well need to run in 'release mode' and since this is normally a library, we can tell cargo to run its example file with `cargo run --release --example blink` Ive hooked up scripts so that upon building, it also uploads the code to your tomu via dfu.
-Youll need dfu-util installed

 So what embedded rust attempts to do is remove 'global state' that is the registers by turning them into structs, extending functionality on them with traits, and restricting usage of them via the same ownership models weve seen.

 References:
 * http://blog.japaric.io/brave-new-io/